project-chip/connectedhomeip/docs/silabs/thread/DEMO_OVERVIEW.md

 ## Step 0: Prerequisites

-Before beginning your Silicon Labs Matter project be sure you have satisfied all of the [Matter Hardware](../general/HARDWARE_REQUIREMENTS.md) and [Matter Software](../general/SOFTWARE_REQUIREMENTS.md) Requirements.
+Before beginning your Silicon Labs Matter over Thread project be sure you have satisfied all of the [Matter Hardware](../general/HARDWARE_REQUIREMENTS.md) and [Matter Software](../general/SOFTWARE_REQUIREMENTS.md) Requirements.